shabados/actions/publish-github/README.md

 ### `body_path`

 **Required** The path to the file which will populate the contents of the release notes.
-Default `"CHANGELOG.md"`.
+If non-existent, generates the changelog for the previous release.

 ### `asset_paths`

 A newline seperated string representing a list of globs.
 Files which match will be uploaded to the release.

+### `release_version`
+**Required** The version to create the GitHub release for.

 ## Outputs